 \subsection{Inner disk: spiral arms and Galactoseismology}

-The foreground stars of the \jasmine{} GCS field will provide the disk kinematics from the solar radius to the Galactic center.
-The {\it Gaia} data revealed the striking ridge like features in the stellar rotation velocity distribution as a function of radius, i.e. the $R_{\rm GC}-V_{\rm \phi}$ diagram \citep{Antoja+Helmi+RomeroGomez+18,Kawata+Baba+Ciuca+18,Ramos+Antoja+Figueras18}, which is also related to the radial velocity \citep{Fragkoudi+19}.
-These are considered to be due to the bar resonances and the effect of the spiral arms \citep[e.g.,][]{Hunt+Hong+Bovy+18,Hunt+Bub+Bovy+19,Friske+Schoenrich19,Asano+2020}.
-Because of the heavy dust extinction in the inner disk, the {\it Gaia} data can reach only up to about 3 kpc, i.e. $R_{\rm GC}\gtrsim 5$~kpc, in the mid-plane toward the Galactic center.
-The NIR astrometry of \jasmine{} can extend this analysis up to the Galactic center.
+The foreground stars of the \jasmine{} GCS field will give access to Galactic disk kinematics from the solar radius to the Galactic center.
+The {\it Gaia} data revealed the striking ridge-like features in the stellar rotation velocity distribution as a function of radius, i.e., the $R_{\rm GC}-V_{\rm \phi}$ diagram \citep{Antoja+Helmi+RomeroGomez+18,Kawata+Baba+Ciuca+18,Ramos+Antoja+Figueras18}.
+These features also correlate with the radial velocity of the stars \citep{Fragkoudi+19}, and are considered to be due to bar resonances and effects of the spiral arms \citep[e.g.,][]{Hunt+Hong+Bovy+18,Hunt+Bub+Bovy+19,Friske+Schoenrich19,Asano+2020}.
+Because of the heavy dust extinction in the inner disk, the {\it Gaia} data can reach only up to about 3 kpc, i.e., $R_{\rm GC}\gtrsim 5$~kpc, in the mid-plane toward the Galactic center.
+The NIR astrometry of \jasmine{} can extend this analysis all of the way to the Galactic center.